-ART IS ALIVE is an independent editorial platform launched in London in 2007 by editor Nicolas Smirnoff.
-Restructured in 2016, the publication was conceived for an audience searching for news covering the full spectrum of the arts, featuring exclusive interviews, offering a digest on creativity around the world and “moments of digital contemplation”.
+ART IS ALIVE is an independent editorial platform launched in London in 2007 by Nicolas Smirnoff.
+Restructured in 2016, the online publication was conceived for an eclectic audience eager to consume new covering the full spectrum of the arts.
+ART IS ALIVE features exclusive interviews; it offers a digest on creativity around the world as well as “moments of digital contemplation”.
 Oh and lots of David Bowie too.

 “I believe there are no boundaries between contemporary art, fashion, architecture, design, music, dance and performing arts.” – Nicolas Smirnoff, 2007.